Best Bike Travel Case of 2020

 Topeak PakGo X

-The ToPeak Pak Go X travel case earned a Top Pick for Road and Gravel bikes.
+The ToPeak Pak Go X travel case was great for road and gravel bikes.
 Road, cyclocross, and gravel bikes tend to remain in more of a pristine condition compared to mountain bikes which take more abuse during regular use.
 As a result, protection is critical when you're traveling.
 The ToPeak case is far and above the most protective option in our test.
 The hard plastic shell protects against bumps and bruised when it is being moved around.
 In addition, this case delivers a nice, secure hold of your bicycle and there is very little movement.

 While this is a great option for road and gravel bikes, mountain bikes do not fit.
 Repeat, modern mountain bikes do not fit in this case.
 Modern bikes are too long and the axles are not compatible with the mounting system in this case.
 This is an important criticism as it limits the versatility of this case.
 In addition, the foam packing material included with the case is not sufficient in covering up a larger frame.
 Our 58cm cyclocross bike still had plenty of uncovered real estate when we ran out of packing material.